Topic: Ferries

 Written on August 26, 2021 at 5:44 am, by

 This story comes from Washington State Ferries and it may help shed some light on all the ferry sailing cancellations due to “Shortage of Coast Guard documented crew”… We’re not the only marine transportation system dealing with a lack of crewmembers.
-Following BC Ferries’ cancellation of a couple sailings last week due to a staffing shortfall, Continue Reading
+Following BC Ferries’ cancellation of a couple sailings last week due to a staffing Continue Reading

 Fall, Winter Ferries Reservations for Anacortes and San Juan Route Open Tuesday